 A St. Vincent de Paul Mentoring Program

-Attend a Taking a New Look at Poverty Training!
+Taking a New Look At Poverty Training

 Child Care Volunteers

 We are looking for volunteers to assist with child care for the children of CTGA participants.
 We will have one constant child care supervisor, but will need a minimum of two people at all times.
 Experience preferred.
 Volunteers are welcome to attend the meal prior to child care start time.
-Details on current workshop below:
+Details below:

-• Child care hours: 6:30-9:15PM
+• Child care hours will be: 6:30-9:15PM

-• Workshop meets every Thursday and an occasional Tuesday
+• Workshop meets every Wednesday

 • Volunteer for one night or more!